So you want your reactive dog to calm down and stop being a completely embarrassing nightmare on walks?

 And hey, staying far away from people is what we’re all doing now with social distancing anyway.

 This is a helpful management trick to have in your toolbelt.
 You’re walking down the street, keeping an eye out for other dogs.
 Suddenly a dog walker comes out of an alley ahead of you, and they’re WAY too close, at a distance you and Sparky haven’t trained at yet.
 This will surely send Sparky over threshold.
 The emergency u-turn cue is how you get the dog out of the situation before he can freak out too much.

 To teach it:

 Pick a cue: “u-turn,” “this way,” “oh ****,” whatever you’d like.

 Start training this at home, with the dog on leash.
 Walk a few steps, then say your cue and immediately turn and walk briskly in the opposite direction.
 Make cheerful encouraging noises if necessary.
 Give your dog a treat when he follows you.
 If your dog prefers toys over treats, you can throw his toy instead.

 When your dog is happily turning around with you upon hearing the cue, start practicing away from home, in lots of non-trigger situations.

 Exercise and mental stimulation

 Getting enough exercise is important for your reactive dog.
-Exercise can releases all kinds of feel-good chemicals to help dogs chill out and take the edge off.
+Exercise releases all kinds of feel-good chemicals to help dogs chill out and take the edge off.